 3. Supported devices

-Within an industrial company there are many departments that will benefit from digital work instructions: assembly, quality control, process control, (preventative) maintenance … The way they execute work instructions is vastly different.
-Your quality department might prefer clunky tablets, while assembly needs to work hands-free on smart glasses or touchscreens.
+Within a manufacturing company there are many departments that will benefit from electronic work instructions and paperless manufacturing: manufacturing operation, assembly, quality control, process control, (preventative) maintenance … The way they execute work instructions is vastly different.
+Your quality department might prefer ruggedized tablets or phones, while assembly needs to work hands-free on smart glasses or touchscreens.
 When you’re assessing software, keep in mind that different use cases require different devices.
 If you’re looking for a tool to implement across the whole plant, it’s best to purchase device-agnostic software.

 Software platforms are no longer isolated islands.
 You expect software to communicate with other software systems.
-When a work instruction is completed, you’ll probably need to report it in your ERP, MES or maintenance system.
-Manually typing over digital data would be a waste of time.
+When a work instruction is completed, you’ll probably need to report it in your ERP, Manufacturing Execution System (MES) or maintenance system.
+Manually typing over digital data would be a waste of time and a source of error.
 With an integration you can automatically send data back and forth between two systems.
 Your work instruction software will only hit full speed and realize its full potential when it can integrate with other packages.